Featured Image Credit: @itznipsey (IG)

 The English Bulldog Pitbull mix likely originated in the 1970s when breeders thought to combine the best traits of Bulldogs and Pitbulls in one.

-Similar to the case of most mixed breed dogs, the best we can do is familiarize ourselves with the history of both its parent breeds since there is a lack of documentation about its history.
+Similar to the case of most mixed breed dogs, the best we can do is familiarize ourselves with the history of both its parent breeds since there is a lack of documentation about their history.

 The English Bulldog was first bred in the 13th century in England.
 These dogs were used for bull-baiting and other brutal bloodsports.